 Then add the potatoes and fold in gently.

 Plan to give your potato salad several hours in the refrigerator before diving in.
 The flavors get better and better as the hours go by. (usually 4-6 is plenty of time).
-As I mentioned earlier, making it a day or 2 before is even better if you have time.

 If you happen to have any leftovers, they will keep just fine for about 4 days in the refrigerator.
 If your potato salad has been at room temperature longer than 2 hours (or 1 hour if the temperature is over 90 degrees F), discard any leftovers since bacteria can grow if left out longer.